FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-12-27-discordSRV.md

 mod-type: Plugin
 mod-url: "https://www.spigotmc.org/resources/discordsrv.18494/"
 ---
-# What is DiscordSRV
+## What is DiscordSRV
-Discord SRV is a plugin that allows you to link your Minecraft server and Discord together. it allows you to:
+Discord SRV is a plugin that links your Minecraft server and Discord together using a discordbot hosted on the minecraft server. it allows you to:
 - Have an interactive chat between a discord channel and the Minecraft server.
 - Forward your Minecraft Console to a Discord text channel.